 Note that although an interference tube could be designed in front of a moving-coil dynamic mic, dynamics are not typically built as shotgun mics.
 Shotgun mics are always condensers.

 To read more about microphone polar patterns, check out my article The Complete Guide To Microphone Polar Patterns.

-Condenser mics are very sensitive.
+Condenser microphones are very sensitive.

-Dynamic microphone are not very sensitive.
+Dynamic microphones are not very sensitive.

-Dynamic microphones are passive and their transducer principle (electromagnetic induction) doesn’t create, by itself, a great amount of voltage as the diaphragm moves in reaction to sound waves.
+Dynamic microphones are passive, and their transducer principle (electromagnetic induction) doesn't create, by itself, a great amount of voltage as the diaphragm moves in reaction to sound waves.